darrylcauldwell/darrylcauldwell.github.io/_posts/2019-11-18-basic-container-networking.markdown

 ```

 It can be a relatively common requirement for me to have different container names for same application function in different environments e.g. dev_mongodb, qa_mongodb, prod_mongodb.
 While I could configuring connection strings in the app server it might be more useful to give the database a connection alias e.g. mongodb.
 Docker run command has flag --network-alias so we can use a common alias between environments.

+If we run the two containers and specify an alias for the database we can see we can ping the alias name from app container.

 ```
 docker run -d --net=my_isolated_network --name my_mongodb --network-alias mongodb mongo